MariaZahid62/MediCore/README.md

 - [Author](#author)
 - [License](#license)

----

 ##  Overview

-**MediCore** is a simplified yet functional Hospital Management System built for academic and demonstration purposes.
-It handles basic operations like patient registration, appointment scheduling, staff tracking, and pharmacy billing – all from a console interface.
-Ideal for learning OOP and file handling in C++.
+**MediCore** is a lightweight yet robust console-based Hospital Management System developed in C++ using Object-Oriented Programming (OOP) principles.
+Designed as an academic project with real-world inspiration, it provides essential modules for patient registration, staff management, appointment scheduling, and pharmacy billing — all through an intuitive text-based interface.

----

 ##  Key Features